Marc Lynch

 Marc Lynch is a Professor of Political Science and International Affairs at George Washington University, where he is also director of both the Institute for Middle East Studies and the Middle East Studies Program.

-Lynch is also a Non-Resident Senior Fellow at the Center for a New American Security, and is on the editorial board of PS Political Science & Politics.
+Lynch is also a non-resident senior fellow at the Center for a New American Security, and is on the editorial board of PS Political Science & Politics.

 Marc Lynch also writes a blog for Foreign Policy.
-Lynch received his BA from Duke University and his MA and PhD from Cornell University.
+Lynch received his B.A. degree from Duke University and his M.A. and Ph.D. degrees from Cornell University.

+He is best known for coining the term Arab Spring in an article for the US political journal Foreign Policy.